-This class builds on the foundation set in FLP 101 with coverage of variable displacement pumps, proper system contamination control and filtration, hydraulic fluid requirements and compatibility, solenoid valves, load control valves, speed controls, fluid power motors and pressure intensifiers.
-Hands-on exercises include building of fluid power circuits and disassembly/inspection of hydraulic components.
-This course contains material previously taught in FLP 111.
+In this course, students will expand on the foundation developed in FLP 101 with coverage of variable displacement pumps, proper system contamination control and filtration, hydraulic fluid requirements and compatibility, solenoid valves, load control valves, speed controls, fluid power motors and pressure intensifiers.
+Students will develop skills in a hands-on lab environment with tasks such as building fluid power circuits and the disassembly and inspection of hydraulic components.
 FLP 110 is generally offered in the second 7 1/2 week session.